Post Overview: Best Bars in Portland, Oregon

 Teardrop Cocktail Lounge

-If you’re looking for a fancy cocktail bar in Portland, Teardrop Lounge will undoubtedly fit the bill.
-Opened in 2007, this has become one of the most popular bars in Portland because of the swanky vibe and air of sophistication.
+So yeah, if you’re looking for a fancy cocktail bar in Portland, Teardrop Lounge will undoubtedly fit the bill.
+This has become one of the most popular bars in Portland because of the swanky vibe and air of sophistication.

 Best Cocktail Bars in Portland, Oregon (Post Overview)